 “Imagine if you had the power to change lives just by talking.
 Imagine if you knew you could save lives by simply telling your story … Together, we can change the stigma that surrounds this disease.”— Michael Landsberg, CTV News

-One of the best-known personalities in Canadian broadcasting, Landsberg has been with TSN since the network’s inception in 1984.
+One of the best-known personalities in Canadian broadcasting, Landsberg has been with TSN since the network’s inception.
 He hosted Off the Record from its debut in 1997 to its finale in 2015 and is currently the co-host of TSN’s First Up.
 Twice nominated for the Gemini Award for Best Host or Interviewer in a Sports Program or Sportscast, Landsberg was the Whistler Host for Olympic Daytime on CTV during the Vancouver 2010 Olympic Winter Games.
 During the London 2012 Olympic Games, he anchored TSN’s Olympic Daytime.

 “Michael was the perfect keynote speaker, and was extremely well received by about 700 delegates.
 He's charming, easy to work with, and really delivers.
 He stayed on for about an hour talking to people.
 I would not hesitate to use him again & can think of several client applications.”The Bayley Group, on behalf of Ontario Long Term Care Association